Comprehensive Faculty Workload Policy

 B Committees: Strategic Planning Committee(s); Faculty Search Committee; Library Committee; Information Technology and Computer Services; Student Affairs; Athletics; Diversity; Human Resources and Compensation; Human Subjects/Institutional Review Board; Tenure Committees; Select Ad Hoc Committees

-Full-time faculty members are expected to serve, when appointed or elected, on departmental or school committees, on college ad hoc committees, and on standing committees of the College Council.
+Full-time faculty members are expected to serve, when appointed or elected, on departmental or school committees, on University ad hoc committees, and on standing committees of the University Council.

 9. Student Advisement